Cloudy17g35/Cloudy17g35/README.md

+Into:

+Data Analysis ,
+Data Science,
-Into Data Analysis, Data Science and Machine Learning
+Machine Learning

+Skills:
+- Python 🐍
+- Linux 🐧
+- SQL 🛢
+- Pandas 🐼
+- Problem solving 🪛

 <!---
 Cloudy17g35/Cloudy17g35 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.